GuardiansOfGachon/guardians-of-gachon/README.md

    ```

 ### 5. Run Android Application (in Host PC)
-   * Open the `application/` folder in Android Studio.
+   * Open the `application/` folder in Android Studio
-   * Connect a device or start an emulator.
+   * Connect a device or start an emulator
-   * Click ▶ Run to launch the app.
+   * Click ▶ Run to launch the app

 ---